jvmiert/visage/readme.md

 I want to establish a WebRTC connection between a peer and server.
 The peer then sends their video to the server.
 Server takes this video and distributes it to other eligible peers.

+## Approach

+Pion server creates a PeerConnection and creates and offer for this peer.
+This PeerConnection needs to be retrievable by a session identification so its state can be updated.
+Idealy, all the ICE candidates for the server-side can be generated together with the offer and shared at the same time to the answering peer (browser).
+The answer peer then submits ICE candidates back to the Pion server.

+- How many candidates does Pion server create if we set SetNAT1To1IPs?
+- Can we transmit candidates together with offer for the server?

 ## Learnings

 - TURN is used to establish a connection between 2 parties by figuring out what public facing IP to use.